-- (1) In-hospital medical care. - (2) Medical care in the physician's office, enrollee's home, or elsewhere. - (3) Surgery. - (4) Dental care, treatment, dental surgery, and dental appliances made necessary by accidental bodily injury to sound and natural teeth (which are free from effects of impairment or disease) effected solely through external means occurring while the enrolled child is covered under the program.
+(1) In-hospital medical care.

+- (2) Medical care in the physician's office, enrollee's home, or elsewhere. - (3) Surgery. - (4) Dental care, treatment, dental surgery, and dental appliances made necessary by accidental bodily injury to sound and natural teeth (which are free from effects of impairment or disease) effected solely through external means occurring while the enrolled child is covered under the program.
 Injury to teeth as a result of chewing or biting is not considered an Accidental Injury.
-Covered medical expense must be incurred as a direct result of an accidental injury to natural teeth and medical treatment must begin within ten (10) days of the accidental injury. - (5) Administration of anesthesia. - (6) Diagnostic services, such as clinical laboratory examinations, x-ray examinations, electrocardiograms, electroencephalograms, and basal metabolism tests. - (7) Radiation therapy. - (8) Consultations. - (9) Psychiatric and psychological service for nervous and mental conditions. - (10) Physicians assisting in surgery, where appropriate. - (11) Emergency care or surgical services rendered in a practitioner's office including but not limited to surgical and medical supplies, dressings, casts, anesthetic, tetanus, serum, and x-rays. - (12) Well child assessments, including vision screening, laboratory tests and hearing screening, according to recommendations of the U.S. Preventive Service Task Force.
-Vision and hearing screening are to be included as part of the periodic well child assessments. - (13) Routine immunizations (according to Advisory Committee on Immunization
+Covered medical expense must be incurred as a direct result of an accidental injury to natural teeth and medical treatment must begin within ten (10) days of the accidental injury. - (5) Administration of anesthesia and physician administered drugs. - (6) Diagnostic services, such as clinical laboratory examinations, x-ray examinations, electrocardiograms, electroencephalograms, and basal metabolism tests. - (7) Radiation therapy. - (8) Consultations. - (9) Psychiatric and psychological service for mental, behavioral and neurodevelopmental disorders, nervous and mental conditions. - (10) Physicians assisting in surgery, where appropriate. - (11) Emergency care or surgical services rendered in a practitioner's office including but not limited to surgical and medical supplies, dressings, casts, anesthetic, tetanus, serum, and x-rays. - (12) Well child assessments, including vision screening, laboratory tests and hearing screening, according to recommendations A and/or B of the U.S. Preventive Service Task Force.

+Vision and hearing screening are to be included as part of the periodic well child assessments.

-Practices (ACIP) guidelines)-Vaccine is purchased and distributed through MSDH.
-The CCO will reimburse providers for the administration of the vaccine.
+- (13) Routine immunizations (according to Advisory Committee on Immunization Practices (ACIP) guidelines)-Vaccine is purchased and distributed through MSDH.
+The CCO will reimburse providers for the administration of the vaccine. - (14) Telehealth services.

-Exclusions and limitations include: the CCOs may require prior authorization and physician's prescription and/or order for outpatient services.
+Exclusions and limitations include: the CCOs may require prior authorization and for physician's prescriptions and/or order for outpatient services.